Deciphering Hydrofoil Aspect Ratio: Choosing Your Best Foil

 What is the hydrofoil aspect ratio?

 Aspect ratio, in the context of hydrofoils, is a measure of the wing’s shape and dimensions.
-Specifically, it’s the ratio of the wing’s span (distance from tip to tip) to its average chord (the width of the wing from leading edge to trailing edge).
+Specifically, it’s the ratio of the wing’s span (distance from tip to tip) to its Mean Chord (the width of the wing from leading edge to trailing edge).
 In essence, it quantifies how long and slender or short and wide a wing is.

 Hydrofoil Aspect Ratio (4)